Skip to content

 Anything home-service: HVAC, plumbing, electrical, roofing, fencing, gutters, lawn care, tree service, handyman, garage doors, pressure washing, junk removal, appliance repair.
 The AI gets a custom script written for your trade specifically — emergency tags adjust per trade (e.g., for plumbing it's water leaks + sewage; for electrical it's sparking + outages; for HVAC it's no-AC/no-heat by season).

-Call the demo line.
 Hear how it sounds.
+Then decide.

-More resources for shops considering an AI receptionist
+For shops considering an AI receptionist.

 Tools and writeups that may help even if you don't end up picking this service.